Para Resources Announces Self-Operation at the Gold Road Mine

-Vancouver, British Columbia--(Newsfile Corp. - November 25, 2019) - Para Resources Inc. (TSXV: PBR) (WKN: A14YF1) (OTC: PRSRF) (the "Company" or "Para") announces the termination of the contract mining agreement with Clark Construction and the transition to self-operation of the mining operations of the Gold Road Mine.
-Clark Construction consistently failed to achieve the projected staffing, equipment availability, and as a result, the mine was not meeting the production plan.
-Mining costs were therefore higher than the Company felt they should be.
+Vancouver, British Columbia--(Newsfile Corp. - November 25, 2019) - With reference to today's press release, Para Resources Inc. (TSXV: PBR) (WKN: A14YF1) (OTC: PRSRF) (the "Company" or "Para") announces the termination of the contract mining agreement with Clark Construction and the transition to self-operation of the mining operations of the Gold Road Mine.
+The company would like to clarify that the decision to self-operation and hence, the termination of the contract mining agreement was based solely on management's strategy to evolve the operation away from using contractors.

 Ian Harris, President of Para Resources, stated, "Month to date through the 19th of November, the project has produced over 730 ounces of gold in doré, proving out the efficiency of the full production cycle of the project.
 The team at Gold Road has gained significant knowledge of the mine geology, ideal mining methods and ideal equipment requirements.
 Significant rehabilitation, development, and the opening of several mining faces has established a sustainable production base.
 Therefore, it is a timely moment to convert the mine to self-operations.
 While the transition to self-operate will cause a delay in our production schedule, we expect a significant reduction in cost and improved management of cashflow."